 The company, officially known as Hanseatic Marine, was founded in 2005 by entrepreneur Guido Krass in order to begin construction on the superyacht builder’s first vessel, Silver (now Rabdan), which was launched in 2007.
 At 73 metres in length, Rabdan ranked as the largest all-aluminum vessel in the world.

-Notable builds by Silver Yachts
+Notable superyachts by Silver Yachts

 In 2009, superyacht builder Silver Yachts introduced Silver Zwei (now Dragonfly), which at 78 metres took over the title of the world’s largest aluminum superyacht.
 This year, the shipyard launched the 77m superyacht Silverfast.
 Future builds include the 100m Espen Øino-designed Silver Global, which will be the first in a new series of larger volume, high-performance superyachts with global cruising range.